puntogris/puntogris-blog/src/content/blog/goodbye-2024.md

 ## Github: 2,46849315 average contributions per day

 All in all, a great year.
-Burned myself out a few times, but that’s just because when I start a project, I get super excited and have a hard time pacing myself.
+Burned myself out a few times, but that’s just because when I start a project I get super excited and have a hard time pacing myself.
-Made some open-source contributions, and it felt awesome to be part of projects I use every day.
+Made some open-source contributions, it felt awesome to be part of projects I use every day.
 Definitely something I want to keep doing!

 ![Github](../../images/goodbye-2024/github-contributions.webp)